agrorural/pdts/wp-content/plugins/next-active-directory-integration/readme.txt

 == Changelog ==

 For detailed information you can visit the official [GitHub repository of Active Directory Integration 2](https://github.com/NeosIT/active-directory-integration2)

+= 2.1.4 =
+* FIXED: isUserAuthorized() prevented login for users successfully authenticated via SSO at Active Directory due username was passed instead of guid
+* FIXED: HelperTabs not opening anymore due bootstrap css .hidden class overwrites WordPress css .hidden class
+* FIXED: verify connection input and button share the same element ID causing a DOM error in the browser console log
+* ADDED: SSO Username variable helper tab content now contains a table including all supported variables and their current $_SERVER values

+= 2.1.3 =
+* ADD: added message on the profile configuration page to inform customers about end of PHP version <7.1 support
+* ADD: json response for "Sync to WordPress" triggered via powershell
+* ADD: improved logging in within the Connection.php class
+* ADD: missing German translations
+* ADD: PHP_AUTH_USER to SSO username variables
+* FIXED: app.config and password.controller.config being flagged by customer firewalls / security plugins which resulted in them not being loaded properly (renamed them)
+* FIXED: redirect to target site not working properly after being authenticated via NADI SSO
+* FIXED: isUserAuthorized() not working properly with UPNs
+* FIXED: "Set local Password" not working if "Automatic user update" was enabled at the same time
+* FIXED: "Overwrite with empty value" not working anymore

+= 2.1.2 =
+* FIXED: NTLM authentication not working if samAccountName of a user does not match the part of the UPN in front of the suffix
+* REMOVED: NADI support license nag message on WordPress plug-in page

+= 2.1.1 =
+* ADD: Github#59 proxy address login (Special thanks to Github user *nedwidek* for contributing this functionality)
+* ADD: profile picture ad attributes to the ad attributes dropdown at the ad attributes configuration page
+* ADD: Github#44 claims based authentication (Special thanks to Github user *rgottsch* for contributing this functionality)
+* ADD: new option to decide if you want to grant smart card users access to the WordPress environment
+* ADD: links to the specific documentation pages for each configuration page
+* ADD: Github#64 powershell script to trigger "Sync to WordPress" and "Sync to AD" (Special thanks to Github user *nemchik* for contributing this)
+* FIX: Github#49 its now possible to enter an empty base dn
+* FIX: adjusted base DN description
+* FIX: Github#59 typo in LoginService.php
+* REMOVED: whitespaces inside the rendered curl and wget tags
+* REMOVED: old code that caused an warning with PHP 7.2.0 changes to count() and sizeOf()

 = 2.1.0 =
 * ADD: NADI is now using Monolog for everything related to logs